Quantum Eigensolver for Non-Normal Matrices via Ground State Energy Estimation: Discussion

 \section{Discussion}

-The query complexity of $U_A$ is dominated by the dependence on the accuracy $\epsilon$, which is $O(\epsilon^{-(2m-1)})$.
+The query complexity of $U_A$ is dominated by the accuracy parameter $\epsilon$, which is $O(\epsilon^{-2m+1})$.
 Hence our algorithm is feasible for $m=O(1)$.
 Also, we require $\kappa = O({\rm poly}(n))$ so that the grid spacing $\delta^{(l)} = 1/(\kappa(3\cdot2^l)^m)$ is feasible.
 More importantly, this is the regime that eigenvalue analysis is meaningful.
 Matrices with large condition number is in some sense far from normal, for which eigenvalue analysis may fail, and it is the concept of pseudospectra that plays a crucial role in analysing these matrices \cite{trefethen2020spectra}.

-Our algorithms are the first general eigenvalue algorithms for non-normal matrices that achieve the claimed query complexity.
-It is of theoretical and practical importance to establish the lower bound on the query complexity for this problem.
-Also, Algorithm \ref{QEE} can only output one of the eigenvalues of the input matrix.
-Estimating specific eigenvalues, such as the extreme eigenvalue in Theorem \ref{extreme}, can be a promising direction for future research.
+On the other hand, establishing the lower bound on the query complexity for this problem would be a promising direction for future research.